HackBulgaria/Programming101-2/week1/1-Python-OOP-problems-set/README.md

 ```

 ### 5. Make a simple Store class
-Every store has just a name.
+Every store constructor accepts only a name argument.

 Interface:
 ```python